1914–15 Prima Categoria: Teams

 Veloces Biella for Piedmont, Cremonese for Lombardy, Padova for Veneto and Audax Modena for Emilia had been promoted.
 Two relegated clubs were re-elected.
 More, minor clubs voted to expand the championship so Acqui, Valenzana, Savoia Milan and Swiss side FC Chiasso were invited to join.

 Main tournament

 Qualifications

-The first two teams of every group and the best four teams that finished third, advanced to the semifinals.
+The first two teams of every group and the best four teams that finished third, advanced to the semi-finals.

 Group A and B were organized by the Turin committee, group C and D and E by the Milan committee, and group F by the Venice committee.